MurikiGY/MurikiGY/README.md

-- 👋 Hi, I’m Muriki G.Yamanaka and I am a student of the Federal University of Paraná
+- Hi, my name is Muriki G. Yamanaka and at the very moment I am a conputer science student of the Federal University of Paraná
 <!---
 MurikiGY/MurikiGY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.